joshuayeung/streamforge/README.md

 - **Producers**: Kafka producers (Twitter and Reddit) ingest data from their respective APIs and publish it to Kafka topics.
 - **Consumers**: Kafka consumers process the data in real-time, performing analytics such as extracting top hashtags from tweets or trending topics from Reddit posts.

-Please refer to the detailed instructions provided in the [Kafka Producers and Consumers README](kafka/README.md) .
+Please refer to the detailed instructions provided in the [StreamForge Kafka Producer-Consumer Application](kafka/README.md) .

 ---